getnamingo/registry/docs/custom-registrar-pricing.md

-# Guide to Adding Custom Pricing per Registrar
+# Guide to Adding Custom Pricing per Registrar (Deprecated since v1.0.19)

+**Since v1.0.19 this is done directly in the panel, Registrars menu**

 To add custom pricing per registrar in the domain price and domain restore price tables using Adminer, follow these steps: